anfisou/Ensino-Superior-Database/README_EN.md

-This project was developed for the subject 'Databases' and implements a web app on top of a relational database about portuguese universities.
+This project was developed for the subject 'Databases' by the students André Sousa (me) and [Paulo Silva](https://github.com/Panda-Hacks) and implements a web app on top of a relational database about portuguese universities.

 You need Python 3, a installed pip package manager and a Flask library.
 You can install them using: